-- 1121.
-Syngenta knowingly and recklessly made numerous false and deceptive representations with the intent of deceiving corn farmers and to induce corn farmers to purchase Viptera and/or Duracade. - 1122.
+1227.
 Syngenta made numerous misrepresentations pertaining to the status of China's import approval for MIR162.
-Among others, and as more fully set forth above, Syngenta during the summer of 2011, represented to stakeholders, including growers (to encourage further sales, planting and harvesting of MIR162), that it would receive China's approval in March 2012. - 1123.
+Among others, and as more fully set forth above, Syngenta during the summer of 2011, represented to stakeholders, including growers (to encourage further sales, planting and harvesting of MIR162), that it would receive China's approval in March 2012.

 Syngenta continued making this misrepresentation throughout the planting and harvesting season in 2011 and into 2012.
 On April 18, 2012, Syngenta's Chief Executive Officer, Michael Mack, stated that he expected China to approve Viptera "quite frankly within the matter of a couple of days."
-Based on Syngenta's knowledge of the Chinese regulatory process and its own status within that process for MIR162, Syngenta knew these representations were false and/or made these representations recklessly and willfully without regard to its consequences. - 1124.
-Syngenta also submitted its MIR162 Deregulation Petition that falsely stated "there should be no effects on the U.S. maize export markets," that Syngenta's regulatory filings were in process in China, and Syngenta's Stewardship Agreements requiring channeling would be "successful" in "diverting this product away from export markets" Based on Syngenta's knowledge of the Chinese regulatory process and its knowledge of past contamination events, Syngenta knew these representations were false and/or made the representations recklessly and willfully without regard to their consequences.
+Based on Syngenta's knowledge of the Chinese regulatory process and its own status for MIR162 in that process, Syngenta knew this representation was false and/or made this representation recklessly and willfully without regard to its consequences.

+1228.
+Syngenta also submitted its MIR162 Deregulation Petition that falsely stated "there should be no effects on the U.S. maize export markets," that Syngenta's regulatory filings were in process in China, and Syngenta's Stewardship Agreements requiring channeling would be "successful" in "diverting this product away from export markets" Based on Syngenta's knowledge of the Chinese regulatory process and based on its expertise and knowledge of past contamination events, Syngenta knew these representations were false and/or made the representations recklessly and willfully without regard to their consequences.
 The MIR162 Deregulation Petition was circulated to the public before commercialization and for the purpose of producing sales.

-1125.
-Syngenta also distributed misleading written advertisements and promotional materials to the public for the purpose of inducing sales, including a "Request for Bio-Safety Certificates," which suggested that Viptera could be exported to China, and a "Plant with Confidence Fact Sheet," which contained deceptive statements regarding the importance of China as an export market.
-Based on Syngenta's knowledge of the Chinese regulatory process and its knowledge of past contamination events, Syngenta knew these representations were false and/or made these representations recklessly and willfully without regard to their consequences.
+1229.
+Syngenta also distributed misleading written advertisements and promotional materials to the public for the purpose of inducing sales, including a "Request for Bio-Safety Certificates," which suggested that Viptera could be exported to China and a "Plant with Confidence Fact Sheet," which contained deceptive statements regarding the importance of China as an export market.
+Based on Syngenta's knowledge of the Chinese regulatory process and Syngenta's knowledge of past contamination events, Syngenta knew these representations were false and/or made these representations recklessly and willfully without regard to their consequences.

-1126.
-Syngenta also failed to disclose material information to corn farmers.
+1230.
+Syngenta also failed to disclose material information to New Jersey Plaintiffs.
 Syngenta did not disclose the threat of contamination and the attendant threat to the export market posed by Viptera and/or Duracade.
-Syngenta also failed to disclose, at minimum, in 2010-2011 that it would not have import approval from China by the 2011 crop year and in 2011-2012 that it would not have import approval from China by the 2012 crop year, and failed to disclose that China was a significant and growing import market.
-Syngenta further failed to disclose at all relevant times the insufficiency of its approval request to China and that it sought approval cultivate MIR162 in China, both of which Syngenta knew would cause delay in China's approval process for MIR162.
-Syngenta also failed to disclose, and suppressed and concealed, that there was not (and would not be) an effective system in place for isolating or channeling of Viptera or Duracade and the very high likelihood that MIR162 would move into export channels where it was not approved, causing market disruption.
+Syngenta also failed to disclose at minimum, in 2010-2011 that it would not have import approval from China by the 2011 crop year and in 2011-2012 that it would not have import approval from China by the 2012 crop year, and that China was a significant and growing import market.
+Syngenta further failed to disclose at all relevant times the insufficiency of its approval request to China, and that it sought approval to cultivate MIR162 in China, both of which Syngenta knew would cause delay in China's regulatory approval process for MIR162.
+Syngenta also failed to disclose, and suppressed and concealed, that there was not (and would not be) an effective system in place for isolating or channeling Viptera and/or Duracade and the very high likelihood that MIR162 would move into export channels where it was not approved, causing market disruption.